 Insight.
-Business prototypes let you see the big picture without loosing sight of the details.
-They don’t just show all relevant business entities, but also the connections between them.
-They’re not just static, but also dynamic.
+Business prototypes let you see the big picture without losing sight of the details.
+They do not just show all relevant business entities, but also the connections between them.
+They are not just static, but also dynamic.
 This results in increased insight.

 Predictability.
 Business prototypes provide a blueprint for change that can be as detailed as needed, leading to clear goals. concrete milestones and transparent progress.
 This results in increased predictability.